Wyoming Licensing Overview for a Barber

 How long is a license good for and when do I need to renew?

-First renewal occurs after one year of acquisition; then, renew every 2 years in the licensee’s birthday month
+First renewal occurs after one year of acquisition; then renews every 2 years in the licensee’s birthday month.

 What are fees associated with licensing?